 Some skeptics argue that cleanses are unnecessary because the body is designed to do the job on its own.
 But naturopathic doctors work with the body, empowering their patients to bring about balance and optimal functioning.
 Plus, we are living in a much more toxic world than the one we originally evolved from.
 “A detoxification program can [still] be beneficial because we are introduced to a high amount of toxins on a daily basis.
 Though we are designed to deal with them, [toxins are being introduced] at a much higher rate than ever before,” she points out.

 Exposure to toxins arises from within, as is the case with inflammation due to food sensitivities, infections or biotoxins (i.e., Lyme disease, mold), and even emotional trauma.
-But the bulk of toxic build-up comes from external, environmental exposure to things like pollution, cigarette smoke, pesticides, herbicides, heavy metals, household cleaning products, personal care products, EMF’s, medications, alcohols, food additives, and more.
+But the bulk of toxic buildup comes from external environmental exposure to pollution, cigarette smoke, pesticides, herbicides, heavy metals, household cleaning products, personal care products, EMFs, medications, alcohols, food additives, and more.